andrew/ultimate-awesome/README.md

 - [fucking-awesome-pentest](https://github.com/Correia-jpv/fucking-awesome-pentest) - A collection of awesome penetration testing resources, tools and other shiny things.
 With repository stars⭐ and forks🍴.
 - [awesome-counterfactual-explanations](https://github.com/daikikatsuragawa/awesome-counterfactual-explanations) - This repository is a curated collection of information (keywords, papers, libraries, books, etc.) about counterfactual explanations🙃 Contributions are welcome!
 Our maintenance capacity is limited, so we highly appreciate pull requests.
 - [Good-Finds](https://github.com/deshabhishek007/Good-Finds) - List of Good Finds for Developer / Marketers / Blogger.
+- [awesome-ai](https://github.com/EggzyGallahad/awesome-ai) - Curated list of Awesome AI Generator (Free and Trial/Paid).
 - [awesome-f5](https://github.com/f5devcentral/awesome-f5) - :sparkles: An awesome list of tools that will help you with your F5 products :sparkles:.
 - [awesome-stellar](https://github.com/francescomalatesta/awesome-stellar) - A curated list of Stellar services and tools for software developers.
 - [awesome-europython2015](https://github.com/Friz-zy/awesome-europython2015) - Materials from europython2015.
-- [awesome-french](https://github.com/gbroques/awesome-french) - A curated repository of resources for learning French. 🇫🇷.
 - [awesome-circom](https://github.com/iamsahu/awesome-circom) - A curated list of awesome resources for learning and programming with Circom.
 - [mobile-xamarin](https://github.com/it-shark-pro/mobile-xamarin) - 📚 Materials about cross-platform development with Xamarin.
 - [awesome-libadwaita](https://github.com/janvhs/awesome-libadwaita) - Resources, language bindings and frameworks around GNOME's Libadwaita.